youhyunjo/cliq/README.md

-# cliq: creating command line interface quickly
+# cliq: creating command line interfaces quickly in Python

-cliq is a lightweight framework for creating a command line application or writing a libary powered with command line tools.
+`cliq` is a lightweight framework for creating a command line application or writing a libary powered with command line tools in Python.

 - supports nested subcommands
 - equiped with init and config system